perl11/cperl/STATUS.md

 * study with HASH, ARRAY, CODE
 * enhanced dtrace probes
 * support for long path names, > 4096
+* support for unicode BOMs, setting the unicode hints

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.